openstack-infra/system-config/doc/source/zuul.rst

 **silent**
   This pipeline is used for silently testing new jobs.

+**experimental**
+  This pipeline is used for on-demand testing of new jobs.

+**periodic**
+  This pipeline has jobs triggered on a timer for e.g. testing for environmental changes daily.

 Zuul watches events in Gerrit (using the Gerrit "stream-events" command) and matches those events to the pipelines above.
 If a match is found, it adds the change to the pipeline and starts running